MissNaliaka/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Function that prints all natural numbers from n to 98
+list natural numbers below 10 that are multiples of 3 or 5